-This is totally configurable and one of a significant differentiator as compared to most other rating plugins.
+This is configurable and one of a significant differentiator as compared to most other rating plugins.
 Use any of your favorite font icon frameworks to render your star symbols (for example you can easily use the icons from the FontAwesome library).
 It’s even pluggable with your own custom styles (themes) to better integrate in the design that you’re already using.
-Within the documentation you’ll find more detailed explanations of how these functions work, and how you can incorporate Bootstrap Star Rating into your mobile apps as well.
+Within the documentation you’ll find more detailed explanations of how these functions work, and how you can incorporate Bootstrap Star Rating into your mobile apps.

-As it is in today’s understanding of smooth user experience, onboarding has become somewhat of a hot trend for making sure that your users are getting acquainted with your product through the process of registration.
+As it is in today’s understanding of smooth user experience, onboarding has become somewhat of a hot trend for ensuring that your users are getting acquainted with your product through registration.
 Since it’s easier to explain to the user what your application does as they’re signing up, making onboarding experiences becomes a vital part of your app and software success.
 While some still manage to argue about the benefits of creating an onboarding experience, some have already ensured themselves great success ahead, one such example is the Shopify eCommerce platform that goes beyond traditional onboarding, and continues to interact and educate its customers long after they’ve signed up, most commonly through email marketing.

 Mobile apps like Inbox and Peach have perfected their user onboarding screens, and have seen great success with explaining their products to the user even before they finalize setting up their account password.
 Now with Shepherd (comes from HubSpot, one of the world’s leading marketing platforms) anyone can setup a step-by-step onboarding process for their website or application.
 Use the library, specifiy the elements you wish to explain, and in detail explain what each one does, and how it correlates with your vision.
 Simple to follow guidelines can be found in the documentation, happy onboarding!